ZsoltMolnarrr/SpellEngine/docs/10-summons.md

 ### 3.3 Base attributes

-You don't write `createMobAttributes`, and you don't roll your own config file.
-SpellEngine hosts a **single, shared base-attribute config** for every summon across every content mod — `config/spell_engine/summoned_entities.json` — keyed by the **full entity id** (`namespace:path`), so entries from different mods never collide.
-Server owners rebalance any summon's health/speed/damage by editing that one file.

-Your job is just to hand the engine the **defaults** for a new summon.
-Build a `SummonedEntityConfig.Entry` — the four common attributes plus any custom spell-school attributes — and register it with `SummonedEntities.registerAttributes`:
+You don't write `createMobAttributes`.
+Instead you describe a summon's defaults as a `SummonedEntityConfig.Entry` — the four common attributes plus any custom spell-school attributes — and register it with `SummonedEntities.registerAttributes`:

 ```java
 public static SummonedEntityConfig.Entry frostDefaults() {